By Nava Atlas | On | Comments (2)

-Isak Dinesen (April 17, 1885 – September 7, 1962) was the pen name of the Danish author best known for Out of Africa (1937), a memoir of her life as the owner of a coffee plantation in Kenya.
-Karen von Blixen-Finecke, née Karen Christenze Dinesen was born a Baroness into a family of aristocrats, merchants, and landed gentry.
-Her father was a peripatetic traveler, military man, politician, and writer who committed suicide when Karan was just nine years old.
+Isak Dinesen (April 17, 1885 – September 7, 1962) was a Danish author best known for Out of Africa (1937), a now-controversial memoir of her life as the owner of a coffee plantation in colonial Kenya of the 1920s.

 She’s also considered a master of short-form fiction.
 One of her best known collections is Seven Gothic Tales, and a standout short story (turned film) is “Babette’s Feast” (1958).

 Though admired as a master storyteller, contemporary reconsiderations of her work shed light on the inherent racism in her portrayals of the Africans she lived amongst during the colonial period.
 This issue will be discussed later in this brief biography.
 A complex personality, Dinesen’s place in modern literature continues to be debated.
 Read More→